Right Arrow

 4. Environmental factor considerations

-• Contractor Qualifications: Many jurisdictions require state licensing for surveillance equipment installation.
+• Contractor Qualifications: Many jurisdictions require state licensing for monitoring equipment installation.
 Verify contractor credentials and experience with enterprise-scale deployments.

 Configuration and Optimization